apache/submarine/website/docs/community/HowToVoteCommitterOrPMC.md

    limitations under the License.
 -->

-### The voting process of becoming an Submarine Committer or PMC
+### The voting process of becoming a Submarine Committer or PMC

 1. After the PMC members of Submarine discover any valuable contributions from the community contributors and obtain the consent of the candidate, they initiate a discussion on the private mailing list of Submarine: